Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 `Gradients vanishing` is the fundamental problem of deep neural networks according to [Juergen](http://people.idsia.ch/~juergen/).
 The the 1991 diploma thesis of [Sepp Hochreiter](http://www.bioinf.jku.at/people/hochreiter/) formally showed that deep neural networks are hard to train, because they suffer from the now famous problem of vanishing or exploding gradients: in typical deep or recurrent networks, back-propagated error signals either shrink rapidly, or grow out of bounds.
 In fact, they decay exponentially in the number of layers, or they explode.

+This fundamental problem makes it impossible to decrease the total loss function via gradient-based optimization problems.
+One direction solution is to replace the sigmoid functions in order to take the advantages of gradient-based methods.
+Another approach is to minimize the cost function via gradient-free optimization methods such as simulated annealing.

-The sigmoid function as the first function to replace the step function is a cumulative density function (CDF), which satisfy the following conditions:
+The sigmoid function as the first function to replace the step function actually is a cumulative density function (CDF), which satisfy the following conditions:

 - The function, $\sigma(x)=\frac{1}{1+exp(-x)}$,  is left  continuous;
 - $0\leq \sigma(x) \leq 1, \forall x\in\mathbb{R}$;
 - $\lim_{x\to -\infty}\sigma(x)=0, \lim_{x\to\infty}\sigma(x)=1$.

 It is called *logistic function* in statistics.
+This function is easy to explain as a continuous alternative to the step function.
+And it is much easier to evaluate than the common normal distribution.

 And the derivative function of this function is simple to compute if we know the function itself: